ChaosLime/CST438_Project_Flight_Service/README.md

 Mitchell Saunders<br>
 Nicholas Saunders<br>
 <br>
 This service is a flight reservation program that is accessed through forms by Spring Boot HTML controller or to be accessed through a REST controller given an API call(s).
 Additional Info over local and remote deployment of the service is provided.
+Documentation regarding database design along with EER diagram is found within the projects 'MySQL_Scripts' directory.

 Deployment Site: https://cst438flightservice.herokuapp.com/